The Framework: A Universe That Never Closes

 V. Anchors

-At the far reach of sustained agglomeration, anchors appear — stable, low-fluctuation patterns that look solid from within their own frame.
+At the far reach of sustained agglomeration, anchors appear — stable, low-fluctuation patterns experienced as solid from within their own frame.

 Matter is what the boundary layer deposits: protons, galaxies, stones, tables — the universe’s oldest, deepest woven agglomerations, etched by uncountable coherence events.